1

 105

 Sanders P, Tudor K. Chapter 14 - ‘This is therapy : a person-centred critique of the contemporary psychiatric system’ [in] This is madness too: critical perspectives on mental health services.
-In: This is madness too: critical perspectives on mental health services.
-Ross-on-Wye: : PCCS 2005.
+This is madness too: critical perspectives on mental health services.
+Ross-on-Wye: PCCS 2005.

 106

 Sommerbeck L. Patients diagnosed with psychotic depression [in] The client-centred therapist in psychiatric contexts: a therapists’ guide to the psychiatric landscape and its inhabitants.
-In: The client-centred therapist in psychiatric contexts: a therapists’ guide to the psychiatric landscape and its inhabitants.
-Ross-on-Wye: : PCCS 2003.
+The client-centred therapist in psychiatric contexts: a therapists’ guide to the psychiatric landscape and its inhabitants.
+Ross-on-Wye: PCCS 2003.

 107